alienonolympus/minigames/README.md

-# Minigames
+# Miniprograms

-A collection of minigames in terminal.
+A collection of miniprograms in terminal.

 Current minigames:
 * Flippy